CPHFOOD/PanelCheck/README.md

 Plots
 -----

 In the graphical user interface, you will find four main tabs; *Univariate*, *Multivariate*, *Consensus* and *Overall*.
 In each main tab, several different plots are available.The red/orange/grey frame indicates level of signifcanse related to differences between samples for the particular attribute.
-Try to click on the different plot e.g.
+Try to click on the different plots e.g.

 ### Univariate - Profile plots

-Profile plots show individual(coloured lines) and consensus (black bold line) scoring (Y-axis) and ranking of samples (X-axis).
+Profile plots show individual(coloured lines) and consensus (black bold line) scoring (Y-axis) and ranking (X-axis) of samples.

 <img src="figs/profileplot.png" alt="Import" width="300" />

 ### Multivariate - Tucker-1 plots

 Select the *Overview Plot (attributes)*.
 This plot shows the consensus among panellists for the different attributes.
-Assessors grouping together in a cluster indicate??? good agreement between these.
+Assessors grouping together in a cluster indicates good agreement between these.

 <img src="figs/Tucker1_attributes.png" alt="Import" width="300" />

 ### Consensus - PCA scores

-This plot shows which prodcuts are perceived Similar and different.
+This plot shows which prodcuts are perceived similar and different.

 <img src="figs/ConsensurPCA.png" alt="Import" width="300" />